 });

-Note that for multiview you should provide the logic for switching between views.
-It can be a tabbar or a segmented button.
+After that, you need to provide the logic for switching between views.
+It can be done with Tabbar or Segmented control for a horizontal menu, or a List for a vertical one.

 webix.ui({